Notre équipe dirigeante

-Nic became Liquid Telecom CEO in 2004, when the company rebranded from Econet Satellite Services, and has played a lead role in the creation of our pan-African network, which now stretches over 100,000km.
+Nic became Liquid Intelligent Technologies CEO in 2004, when the company rebranded from Econet Satellite Services, and has played a lead role in the creation of our pan-African network, which now stretches over 100,000km.

 He has been listed in Global Telecom Business Magazine's 100 most influential people in the telecommunications industry for five consecutive years – highlighting his dedication to building Africa's digital future.

 Nic is a well-recognised entrepreneur and legal expert within the industry.
 He played a key role in the internationally recognised landmark constitutional cases resulting in end of the monopoly over fixed and mobile line telecommunication services in Zimbabwe.
 Nic remains a strong advocate of recognising access to telecoms as a human right and promoting open access to the internet across Africa.

 Kate is our Chief Financial Officer, having resumed the role in November 2019.
 Kate previously served as our CFO from 2007 to 2018, before becoming our Chief M&A Officer for just over a year.
 Kate has over 20 years of experience in the telecoms industry in the United Kingdom and South Africa, having worked for Cable and Wireless in London and qualified as a chartered accountant with KPMG in Johannesburg.
 She holds a Bachelor of Business Science with Honours from the University of Cape Town.

 Group Chief Operating Officer

 Ahmad joined Liquid Intelligent Technologies as our first Group Chief Operating Officer in June 2018 to help drive operational excellence across the group’s 13 countries of operation.